retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/hidden-preferences.md

 list of fields to treat as verbatim during import.
 If you're importing e.g. Mendeley-generated BibTeX, try removing `file` from this list before import.

-#### exportBraceProtection

-If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, set this preference to `true` to suppress [automatic brace-protection for words with uppercase letters]({{ ref . "support/faq#why-the-double-braces" }}).

-#### exportTitleCase

-If you're dead-set on ignoring both BibTeX/BibLaTeX best practice and the Zotero recommendations on title/sentence casing, set this preference to `true` to suppress [title casing for English references]({{ ref . "support/faq#bbt-is-changing-the-capitalization-of-my-titles-why" }}).